wunderio/WunderFlow/README.md

         - Find a good CHANGELOG example at [keepachangelog.com](https://keepachangelog.com)
 - Merge the release pull request to production
 - Github: Open the draft release
-    - Tag master branch with the new [VERSION]
+    - Tag production branch with the new [VERSION]
     - Publish the release

 ## Examples